lvjiaxuan/release/README.md

 > **Note**
 >
-> A monorepo is no need to specify a version prop in root's package.json.
+> In a monorepo, there is no need to specify *package.json#version*.
+However, if there is actually a version field present, "bump" will include this root package.json when bumping the version.

 ### Changelog